 How do you define critical tasks?

 The FDA’s critical task definition is a good place to start.
 A critical task is a user task which, if performed incorrectly or not performed at all, would or could cause serious harm to the patient or user.
-In this case, harm is defined to include compromised medical care.
+Additionally, the definition of harm includes compromised medical care.

 Critical tasks should be determined from severity scores given in a risk analysis or failure modes and effects analysis (FMEA).
-While the risk analysis or FMEA traditionally gives each user task two scores, severity and probability, critical tasks are not concerned with probability.
-Any task that could lead to harm, regardless of likelihood of occurrence, should be listed as a critical task.
+While the risk analysis or FMEA traditionally gives each user task two scores, severity and probability, critical tasks do not concern probability.
+In

-User tasks related to successful delivery of therapy are often miscategorized as non-critical tasks.
-The FDA expects to see evidence that a device can be used for its intended purpose, otherwise what is the value of that device?
+Manufacturers often miscategorize tasks related to successful delivery of therapy as non-critical tasks.
+Generally, this is not appropriate.
+Above all, the FDA expects to see evidence that a device can be used for its intended purpose, otherwise what is the value of that device?

 Known issues refer to usability issues that have already been documented from previous versions of the device, predicate devices, or devices that are similar.
 This is the FDA’s way of saying, “don’t make the same mistake twice.”
 By identifying usability issues with current and previous devices, you can ensure the design of the new device avoids those same problems.

-There are multiple places to look when searching for known issues related to usability including, but not limited to:
+There are multiple places to look when searching for known issues related to usability.
+These might include:

 - Internal customer feedback and complaints